unswdb/NovaGraph-v2/src/features/visualizer/schema-inputs/README.md

 Ensure the type can be readily supported in the system.
 For example:

 - `INT64`: Requires an input that supports `BigInt` because it exceeds the range of JavaScript's `Number` type.
+- `INT128`: Not supported.
+The algorithm can’t handle value with this type because igraph only supports 32-bit values.
 - `DECIMAL`: May require specialized handling for precision and scale.

 ### 2. Edge Cases